spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 Be sure not to anger Prettier or your code will remain unbearable to read.

-Search for `esbenp.prettier-vscode` in the VSCode extensions tab.
+Search for `esbenp.prettier-vscode` in the VS Code extensions tab.

 ## Auto Close Tag / Auto Rename Tag